General Motors (GM) Received its Third Buy in a Row

 After Merrill Lynch and J.P.
-Morgan gave General Motors (NYSE: GM) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Brian Johnson maintained a Buy rating on General Motors yesterday and set a price target of $21.00.
-The company’s shares closed last Monday at $18.14, close to its 52-week low of $14.33.
+Morgan gave General Motors (NYSE: GM) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Adam Jonas maintained a Buy rating on General Motors yesterday and set a price target of $37.00.
+The company’s shares closed last Monday at $21.11.

-According to TipRanks.com, Johnson is ranked 0 out of 5 stars with an average return of -8.3% and a 42.6% success rate.
-Johnson covers the Industrial Goods sector, focusing on stocks such as American Axle, Meritor, and Autoliv.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for General Motors with a $40.22 average price target, an 118.3% upside from current levels.
-In a report issued on March 11, Morgan Stanley also maintained a Buy rating on the stock with a $42.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for General Motors with a $38.40 average price target, representing a 98.8% upside.
+In a report issued on March 16, RBC Capital also maintained a Buy rating on the stock with a $33.00 price target.

 See today’s analyst top recommended stocks >>